basecamp/bc3-api/sections/projects.md

 * `status` - set to `active`, `archived`, or `trashed` to filter projects by status.

+Two flags describe the project's place on the current user's home page: `bookmarked` is `true` when the project is pinned there at all, whether starred or filed into a stack, and `starred` is `true` only when it carries a star.

 ###### Example JSON Response
 <!-- START GET /projects.json -->
 ```json